agsb/jelly/documents/CircuitDesign.md

 In _copy and decode_ all bytes are translated in valid opcodes range, 0 to 15, not defined symbols are mapped as noop;

-Any math lookup will push result into U6 latch, by connections (M3 and M0) at U2.A8, (M3 and M2) at U2.A9, (M3 and M2) at U2.A10 and M3 at CK6.
+Any math lookup will push result into U6 latch, by connections (M3 AND M0) at U2.A8, (M3 AND M2) at U2.A9, (M3 AND M2) at U2.A10 and M3 at CK6.

 One input-output switch 74HC245, U7, takes Q0-Q7 from U6 into D0-D7, giving Q0-Q7 as D0-D7 into external data bus, output enable is /OE7, direction is DR7;